List of United States Senate committees: Standing committees

 There are four Class B standing committees: Budget, Rules and Administration, Small Business, and Veterans' Affairs.
 There are currently no Class C standing committees.

 Other, select and special committees

 Other (i.e., Indian Affairs), select and special committees are ranked as Class B or Class C committees.
 They are created for clearly specified purposes.
 There are currently two Class B committees: the Select Committee on Intelligence and the Special Committee on Aging, and two Class C committees: the Select Committee on Indian Affairs and the Select Committee on Ethics.

 Joint committees

-Joint Committees are used for purposes of legislative and administrative coordination.
+Joint Committees are used for purposes of legislative and administrative coordination between the Senate and the House of Representatives.
 At present there are four: the Joint Economic Committee (Class B), the Joint Committee on the Library (Class C), the Joint Committee on Printing (Class C), and the Joint Committee on Taxation (Class C).

 Jurisdiction

 Standing committees in the Senate have their jurisdiction set by three primary sources: Senate Rules, ad hoc Senate Resolutions, and Senate Resolutions related to committee funding.
 To see an overview of the jurisdictions of standing committees in the Senate, see Standing Rules of the United States Senate, Rule XXV.